Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 You Are Receiving More Requests from New Clients Than You Can Handle

-Even though you like the fact that you are making more money, you might not like the fact that you have less time to do other things that you enjoy.
+Even though you like that you are making more money, you might not like that you have less time to do other things you enjoy.

 Therefore, it is a good idea for you to reduce the number of hours you work by charging more for the work you provide.
-If you are receiving a lot of requests from clients and you are having a hard time prioritizing them, prioritize the clients who are willing to pay you what you are worth.
+If you are receiving many requests from clients and have difficulty prioritizing them, prioritize the clients willing to pay you what you are worth.

 See Related: Toptal vs Upwork: What Is Better?